 Not every transmission of a disease mentioned above results in criminal liability.
 By law, only specified types or kinds of activities will subject the transmitter to criminal charges.
 Each transmission act has its own penalty.
 (In Indiana, felonies are classified Levels 1 to 6—Level 1 being the most serious and Level 6 the least serious.)
 The transmission activities and penalties include the following.

 If you intentionally use bodily fluids or waste to attack someone, you've committed a battery in Indiana.
 Batteries are punished more severely when an infectious disease is involved, with the penalties depending on the victim.

 For more information on assault and battery in Indiana, see Indiana Battery Laws.

-Depending on the charge and the facts of the case, the following defenses may apply.
+Depending on the charge and the facts of the case, the following defenses might apply.
 As you have just learned, Indiana has several laws covering the transmission of sexually transmitted diseases; not all of the defenses explained below apply to each offense.

 If you are accused of donating contaminated bodily material, you can argue that you are not guilty of the crime because you provided the blood center or party that took the biological material with the proper notification of your condition.
 Also, you can defend against the charge if you donated the material for research purposes.

 If you are accused of a bodily waste battery of an officer or first responder, the prosecutor must prove the officers or first responders were engaged in their official duties and were identified as officers or first responders.
 If, for example, the officer was not on duty, or the first responder was not clearly identified as such (by wearing a uniform, for example), you can defend on this basis.